Petroklos/IoT-Weather-Station/readMe.txt

 Run the code found in rpiGet.py, it might need some more "sudo apt-get install"s for some libraries.

 Its eMail function needs a real eMail for the sender.
-It reads its login data from a file "login.txt", not included here.
+It reads its login data from the file "login.txt".

 	Arduino Code: